 Throughout the 1960s, the James Bond series raised the bar for filmmaking and set several trends.
 Throughout the 1970s, the series followed trends rather than set them.

-Live and Let Die basked in blaxploitation, The Man with the Golden Gun clung to the Kung Fu craze, and Moonraker wanted a slice of the sci-fi pie.
+Live and Let Die basked in blaxploitation.
+The Man with the Golden Gun clung to the Kung Fu craze.
+Moonraker wanted a slice of the sci-fi pie.

-The pre-titles sequence is textbook Bond.
-While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void by the film taking only minutes to descend into buffoonery.
+The pre-titles sequence (PTS) is textbook Bond.
+While 007 free-falling out of an aeroplane is breathtaking, any excitement is left void.
+The film takes only minutes to descend into buffoonery.
 Jaws flaps around in the sky, accompanied by circus music, and lands in a tent for clowns.

 By the end of the PTS, we're already asking: "Did we really need Jaws back?"
 This is the frightening killer who slammed Fekkish against a stone pillar in The Spy Who Loved Me and murdered him in cold blood.